To protect and connect forests and promote the safe passage of wildlife throughout the Northeast – from the Hudson Valley to Canada.

-Preserving habitat linkages helps us form corridor that can facilitate the movement of plants and animals between core forest areas.
+To protect an additional 250,000 acres of forest habitat with an estimated 500 linkages between them by 2040.
+Preserving forests and the linkages between them helps us form corridor that can facilitate the movement of plants and animals between core forest areas.

 To learn more, please visit our Story Map.